 Explanation of reasons

 C.1.39 State the number of financial years during which the current auditing firm has uninterruptedly been performing the auditing of the financial statements of the company and/or the group.
 In addition, state the percentage represented by the number of financial years audited by the current firm of the total number of financial years that have been audited:

+Company Group

-Company Group Number of uninterrupted financial years 6 6
+Number of uninterrupted financial years 6 6

+Company Group

-Company Group Number of financial years audited by the current auditing firm/number of financial years in which the company has been audited (in %) 100% 100%
+Number of financial years audited by the current auditing firm/number of financial years in which the company has been audited (in %) 100% 100%

-C.1.40 Indicate and, as the case may be, provide details of whether there is a procedure in place for directors to have external advice:

-Yes X No \Box

-Details of procedure
+) []

-As set forth in article 25 of the Board Regulations, in order to be assisted in the exercise of their duties, External Directors may request the engagement at the expense of the Company of advisers and experts.
-The engagements must relate to specific problems of a certain significance or complexity.
+their d forth in article 25 of the Board Regulations, in sutties, External Directors may request the engage visers and experts.
+The engagements must related to the control of the order to be assisted ement at the expens se of the Company

+cance or complexity. te to specific prot nems of a certain

 The decision to engage such services must be communicated to the Chairman and shall be carried out via the Secretary of the Board of Directors, unless the Board of Directors should consider that the engagement is not necessary or convenient.

 C.1.41 Indicate and, as the case may be, provided details, of whether there is a procedure in place for directors to have the necessary information to prepare the meetings of the administration bodies with sufficient time:

+Yes X No

 Details of procedure